LiskArchive/lips/proposals/lip-introduce_a_genric_keystore.md

 List of tags associated with the file.

-#### id
+#### ID

-The `id` property stores a provided uuid (version 4 UUID as specified in [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122)), this is a randomly generated ID.
+The `ID` property stores a provided uuid (version 4 UUID as specified in [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122)), this is a randomly generated ID.
 It is used if the keystore needs to be referred to.
-Implementation help: the generation of the id is supported by node.js with the [`uuid`](https://github.com/uuidjs/uuid#uuidv4options-buffer-offset) package for example.
+Implementation help: ID generation is supported by nodejs with the [`uuid`](https://github.com/uuidjs/uuid#uuidv4options-buffer-offset) package, for example.

 ### Recommended Parameters

 #### Argon2id

-We recommend using argon2id (instead of PBKDF2) to derive the encryption key, as it is recognised as a more secure key derivation method (see for example [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)).
+We recommend using argon2id (instead of PBKDF2) to derive the encryption key, as it is recognised as a more secure key-derivation function (see for example [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)).
 We recommend to follow [RFC 9106](https://www.rfc-editor.org/rfc/rfc9106.html#name-parameter-choice) for basic parameter choices.
 Their first recommend options are:

 * iterations=1,
 * parallelism=4 lanes,